-(Blue Note, 1998) is a controversial album, because it marks the transition from Chucho Valdés, director of the most powerful jazz orchestra in Cuban music, to Chucho Valdés soloist at the beginning of the century.
-Fissures aside, the result continues to be an all-star as only the giant from Quivicán knows them nuclear, with pieces like San Francisco, a tasty instant standard in which the tumbao of the piano to the rhythm of boogaloo and the exuberant metals —particularly the sax of César López— they take us to see the best possible sunsets from the Golden State Bridge.
+Yemayá (Blue Note, 1998) is a controversial album, because it marks the transition from Chucho Valdés, director of the most powerful jazz orchestra in Cuban music, to Chucho Valdés soloist at the beginning of the century.
+Fissures aside, the result continues to be an all-star like only the Quivicán giant knows how to achieve, with pieces such as San Francisco, a tasty instant standard in which boogaloo piano tumbao and exuberant brass—particularly César López's sax—take us to the best possible sunset from the Golden State Bridge.

-De Nueva York a La Habana / Gema y Pável
+De Nueva York a La Habana / Gemma and Pavel

-Track 17 of that double jewel that is Art Bembé (Peer Music Publishing, 2003), an interactive album where there are any not only because of the extraordinary list of guests and instrumentalists, but also because of the number of genres of our music that appear and because of the fact that it was recorded between the United States, Spain and Havana.
+Theme 17 of that double jewel that is Art Bembe (El Europeo, 2003), an interactive album where they exist, not only because of the extraordinary list of guests and instrumentalists, but also because of the number of genres of our music that appear and because it was recorded between the United States, Spain and La Havana.

 California / Carlos Varela

-The seventh track of El grito mudo (independent, 2019) brings us back to Carlos nostalgic for the “land of emigrants, hippies, gays, grass and redwood forests”.
-For the singer-songwriter, the golden state inhabits his voice and memory, and becomes a place where "to love each other, you don't need law or governments, or oratory."
+The seventh track by the silent scream (independent, 2019) returns us to a nostalgic Carlos for the “land of immigrants, hippies, gays, grass and redwood forests”.
+For the singer-songwriter, the golden state inhabits his voice and memory, and becomes a place where “to love each other, there is no need for law or governments, or oratory”.

-A small club in a dream town in the No. 5 state of the Union.
-Harold and his musicians, touring deep North America, and suddenly a tuned piano in their hands.
-The composer could not resist the temptation to express his state of mind, there, then.
-The theme is included in El Viaje (Mack Avenue, 2016), the first album by a Cuban jazz player produced by a North American record company after the milestone of the reestablishment of relations between the United States and Cuba.
+A small club in a dreamy little town in the No. 5 state in the Union.
+Harold and his musicians, on a tour of deep North America and, suddenly, a tuned piano in their hands.
+The composer could not resist the temptation to capture his mood, there, then.
+The theme is included in Trip (Mack Avenue, 2016), the first album by a Cuban jazz player produced by an American record company after the milestone of reestablishing relations between the United States and Cuba.

-The hard life of the Latin immigrant in this great city is told in this theme thanks to the incomparable picaresque of the guaracha and the scathing that always characterized Bimbi.
-The language barrier and discrimination are here exposed at the height of 1940, through a replay of the lexicon in the key of Spanglish, with the montuno that repeatedly hammers like a voice of conscience, to say: “get tough Cuban, you are In New York".
+The hard life of the Latin emigrant in this great city is told in this issue thanks to the unparalleled picaresque of the guaracha and the sharpness that always characterized Bimbi.
+The language barrier and discrimination are exposed here at the height of the year 1940, through a replay of the lexicon in the key of spanglish, with the montuno that recursively hammers like a voice of conscience, to say: "Get hard Cuban, you're in New York."

 Honor, honor, Chucho Valdés knows this well, who in 2010 included this tremendous song with which he pays homage to the Marsalis family, one of the fundamental pillars of the musical tradition in the most caribbean of the north american states.
 With trumpets as protagonists, and with Chucho's piano setting the pace, the sextet runs wild in a frenzied journey through sounds in which one can breathe, more or less explicitly, the vapors of the cradle of jazz.

-A tribute to Miami, a city of nuances and contrasts, of hopes and sorrows, of people from all parts, races and social contexts; set of islands connected by expressways where not all faces smile every day.
-Pável Urquiza composes this collage with pieces from that city and summons several Cuban singers and musicians who live in Florida or in other states of the Union for a multilingual theme, but that continues to sound Cuban.
+A tribute to Miami, a city of nuances and contrasts, of hopes and pains, of people from everywhere, races and social contexts; set of islands connected by expressways where not all faces smile every day.
+Pável Urquiza composes this collage with pieces of that city and summons several Cuban singers and musicians who live in Florida or in other states of the Union for a multilingual theme, but that still sounds Cuban.

-This is perhaps a love song.
-A song with swing, sensual.
-A song to listen to on a full moon night, from a balcony in Havana or Oakland, a city on the east side of the San Francisco Bay, where some years ago Roberto Carcassés sat down to compose this track.
-It appears on the album Matizar (Interactive Records, 2008) and the lyrics are a co-authorship of the Cuban pianist with Sherezad Stone.
-Manhattan Burn / Paquito D’Rivera
+This is, perhaps, a love song. a song with swing, sensual.
+A song to listen to on a full moon night, from a balcony in Havana or from Oakland, a city on the east side of the San Francisco Bay, where a few years ago Roberto Carcassés sat down to compose this track. appears on the album shade (Interactive Records, 2008) and the lyrics are co-authored by the Cuban pianist with Scheherazade Stone.

-This song is a sample of the irrepressible diversity that characterizes the album that it names, published by the Cuban saxophonist in 1987.
-It is jazz, yes, but as it progresses, one suspects that the theme is becoming different, and that everyone is burning along with Manhattan (as if Manhattan were the giant heart of New York about to explode in any of the six minutes of the track).
+This song is an example of the irrepressible diversity that characterizes the album it names, published by the Cuban saxophonist in 1987.
+It is jazz, yes, but as it progresses, one suspects that the theme is turning into others, and that everyone they are burning alongside Manhattan (as if Manhattan were the giant heart of New York about to explode in any of the six minutes of the track).

-One of the songs from the last album by pianist Harold López-Nussa: Te lo dije (Mack Avenue Records, 2020), composed with four hands with trumpeter Maykel González, where they mix the Anglo-Saxon tradition with Latin rhythms, playing to imagine how it would sound an orchestra like Los Van Van having been born in New Orleans.
-Double tribute to the locomotive of Cuban music and the quintessential jazz city of the great northern neighbor.
+One of the great songs from the latest album by pianist Harold López-Nussa: I told you (Mack Avenue Records, 2020), composed for four hands with the trumpeter Maykel González, where they mix the Anglo-Saxon tradition with Latin rhythms, playing to imagine what an orchestra like Los Van Van would sound like if it had been born in New Orleans.
+Double tribute to the locomotive of Cuban music and to the jazz city par excellence of the great neighbor to the North.

 Georgia On My Mind / Arturo Sandoval

-If there is one American territory that filled our conversations this November, it is the state of Georgia.
-Here we remember her with this song written in 1930 by Hoagy Carmichael and that our Arturo Sandoval interprets in the best way he knows: trumpet through and in Spanish.
+If there is an American territory that filled our conversations for this month of November, it is the state of Georgia.
+Here we remember her with this song written in 1930 by Hoagy Carmichael and that our Arturo Sandoval interprets in the best way he knows: through trumpet and in Spanish.

-Sergio Santana in his research tells us that this is one of the themes that obeys a well-thought-out commercial strategy by the king of the mambo: to captivate the North American public not only through his music, but to try to catch it first with local titles.
-Broadway mambo or St Louis blues are also found on this string.
+sergio santana In his investigations, he tells us that this is one of the issues that obeys a commercial strategy well thought out by the king of the mambo: to captivate the North American public not only through his music, but also to try to capture it first with local titles.
+In this string are also broadway mambo or st louis blues.

 Hialeah / Harold López-Nussa